Installation view at "Eating Body", 2021 (Photo: Takuya Igarashi)

 本作品では、このようなコース料理のシークエンスやそれに伴うテキストによって、身体が制度や規律によって組み替えられているという事実や、ときにそうした行為が調理場という不可視の領域で行われていることをはじめとした、身体をめぐるポリティクスが鑑賞者へと体感的に提示されている。

-Eating Body consists of nine dishes and their accompanying texts, and as the title suggests, the theme is "eating body".
-The texts contain quotations from cookbooks, essays by thinkers, and satirical novels from the Middle Ages, which point out that the body is shaped by eating manners and utensils such as cutlery, as well as the power and discrimination associated with them.
+Eating Body consists of nine dishes and accompanying texts, and as the title suggests, the theme is "bodies that eat".
+The texts include quotations from cookbooks, essays by thinkers, and satirical novels from the Middle Ages that suggest that the body is shaped by eating habits and utensils such as cutlery, as well as the power and discrimination associated with them.
 In conjunction with such references to the plasticity of the "eating body" and the socio-political relations surrounding it, various utensils such as hand-held food, spoons, knives and forks, and chopsticks are provided to the guest for each dish, and the waiter suggests how to eat the food.

-In the first half of the course, the guest is able to complete the meal with little physical exertion (hence almost passive) by savoring the bite-sized appetizers that are cooked so well that they hardly need to be chewed.
-However, when a cutlery-intensive dish is served in the middle of the course, the guest has to use a knife and fork to chop the food into edible pieces and combine the elements on the plate by themself.
-In addition, the text presented along with the food shows that this preliminary "chewing" with cutlery is also transforming the human skeleton.
+In the first half of the course, the guest can complete the meal with little physical effort (almost passively) by enjoying the bite-sized appetizers that are cooked so well that they require little chewing.
+When, on the other hand, a cutlery-intensive dish is served in the middle of the course, the diner needs to use a knife and fork to cut the food into edible pieces and combine the elements on the plate.
+In addition, the text presented with the food shows that this preliminary "chewing" with cutlery also transforms the human skeleton.

-In this work, the sequence of the course meal and the accompanying text present the viewer with a sense of the politics of the body, such as the fact that the body is reconfigured by systems and disciplines, and that such actions are sometimes carried out in the invisible realm of the kitchen.
+In this work, the sequence of the meal and the accompanying text present the viewer with a sense of the politics of the body, such as the fact that the body is reconfigured by systems and disciplines, and that such actions sometimes take place in the invisible realm of the kitchen.

 Installation view at "Eating Body", 2021 (Photo: Takuya Igarashi)